 MASI is named after the late Rhodri Morgan, former First Minister of Wales and Swansea University Chancellor whose passion for Wales and its place in the World, continues to inspire us.

-We are now seeking proposals for a range of opportunities that address our founding theme for 2021-2022: the Preciousness of Life: Hope, Change, Renewal; Opportunities.
+We are now seeking proposals for a range of opportunities that address our founding theme for 2021-2022: the Preciousness of Life: Hope, Change, Renewal; and Refreshment.